Strong regulatory graphs: Discussion

 It is straightforward to see that for any strong regulatory graph there is a Boolean network that can simulate it.
 The state transition rule is indeed based on simple logical tests, and so easily implementable through Boolean functions.
 Also, the range of values $\{-1,0,1\}$ can easily be implemented using two Boolean variables for each vertex of the strong regulatory graph.
 This observation connects the strong regulatory graphs to the rich literature on the control of Boolean networks.

 We discussed only the synchronous version of the strong regulatory graphs, where all vertices are updated simultaneously.
-Conceptually, the asynchronous version is similar, but it leads to a non-deterministic state-transition systems, whose properties should be interesting to characterize in a further study.
-Also left for another study is the study of controlability of strong regulatory graphs.
+Conceptually, the asynchronous version is similar, and it can be discussed through both deterministic, as well as non-deterministic state-transition systems, whose properties should be interesting to characterize in a further study.
+Also left for another study is the study of controllability of strong regulatory graphs.
 Its targeted version can be easily defined in terms of reaching a phenotype attractor from any state with some minimal interventions in the state transition system.